-2. After a faculty member has agreed to chair a research committee on the chosen problem, the student and the faculty member approach other faculty members with copies of the student's preliminary proposal and determine whether each would be willing to serve on the committee.
+2. After a faculty member has agreed to chair a research committee on the chosen problem, the student submits a brief overview of the project and specific aims to the other committee members, when inviting them to serve on their committee.
+Once the committee is formed, the student submits a proposal to the committee.
+The committee must receive the proposal at least two weeks before the meeting is scheduled.
 The minimum number of members for a thesis committee is three; one member must be from the regular (not adjunct or secondary) faculty of the Department of Psychology and (for the thesis only) one must be a University faculty member from outside the Department.
 At least one member of the thesis committee must be a member of the graduate faculty.

 STUDENTS WILL NOT BE ALLOWED TO FORM A DISSERTATION COMMITTEE UNTIL THEY HAVE RECEIVED APPROVAL OF THEIR FINAL MASTER'S THESIS FROM THE GRADUATE SCHOOL.
 The minimum number of members for a dissertation committee is five.
 All Committee members must hold a primary appointment in some Department of the University of Miami or hold an adjunct appointment in the Department of Psychology.
 Three members, including the chair or co-chair of the committee, must be members of the graduate faculty of the University of Miami.
 At least two members of the committee, including the chair or co-chair, must be from the primary Psychology faculty, and a majority of the committee must hold appointments in the Department of Psychology (primary, secondary, or adjunct).
 One member must be from outside the primary faculty of the department.
+In some instances a faculty member at another university or appropriate professional has special expertise in a dissertation topic.
+Such a person may serve as the outside committee member provided this member is nominated by the candidate, submits a CV and is approved by the chairperson of the dissertation committee and by either the department's Chairperson or the Associate Chair.